miyako/4d-plugin-free-xl/README.md

 4d-plugin-free-xl
 ==========

-A plugin to read data from XLS documents using the FreeXL library.
+A plugin to read data from XLS documents using the FreeXL library

 ## Platform